FbW-48-2/ds-05-romantic-relationships/TASK1.md

 ## Seed it, baby

-Now we wanna initially our pizza_db with some initial data.
+Now we wanna feed our pizza_db with some initial data.

-Therefore we wanna create some customers.
+Therefore we wanna create - or "seed" (like we say in the DB world) - some customers.

 Find already a skeleton seed script in the file "seed.js".